 Builder Compensation

-Every contribution is tracked on a public ledger.
-When the platform generates revenue, a significant share goes directly to the people who built it.
+Contributions are tracked on a public ledger.
+When the platform generates revenue, a share goes to the people who built it.

 Contribution Units